apptainer/apptainer-admindocs/configfiles.rst

    ``singularity.conf``.

-For security reasons, ``nvidia-container-cli`` cannot be used with privileged mode in a setuid installation of {Singularity}, it can only be used unprivileged.
-The operations performed by ``nvidia-container-cli`` are broadly similar to those which {Singularity} carries out when setting up a GPU container from ``nvliblist.conf``.
+For security reasons, ``nvidia-container-cli`` cannot be used with privileged mode in a setuid installation of {Project}, it can only be used unprivileged.
+The operations performed by ``nvidia-container-cli`` are broadly similar to those which {Project} carries out when setting up a GPU container from ``nvliblist.conf``.

 AMD Radeon GPUs / ROCm